 Do ceramic sharpening rods wear out?

 Ceramic sharpening rods are highly durable and won’t ever let you down.
 This year or a decade from now, a well-maintained ceramic rod will stand the test of time.
 They can, however, crack if dropped and may get clogged up with use.
+Also, a good cutting board will help in this regard.

 Is a honing steel necessary?